NUS-CG3207/lab-manuals/lab4/pipeline.md

 4. Now, we implement the pipeline registers.

-* **VHDL**: Move all move all the signals which are supposed to go through a particular pipeline register into one clocked process in ARM/RISC-V architecture (everything in one big clocked process is fine too, but it is better to keep it in separate process for better organization).
+* **VHDL**: Move all the signals that are supposed to go through a particular pipeline register into one clocked process in ARM/RISC-V architecture (everything in one big clocked process is fine too, but it is better to keep it in separate processes for better organization).
   * **Verilog**: Change the combinational `always @(*)` to `always @(posedge clk)`.

 5. Initialize all all your signals and registers to zero Add a condition that sets all these signals and registers to zero when RESET is asserted, and otherwise, assigns the RHS to the LHS at the clock edge.